The 8 Fundamentals of Business - and why you should have them covered...

 Well, quite honestly, it’s impossible to do all of that well??

 The thing is - businesses change so rapidly as they grow that one minute we think we've got it mastered, and the next things are in pieces again or, we're feeling the heat of the growth.

 So should we even try?

-No. It’s in our favour to continue to improve and refine.
-Because there are certain measures we can take to improve the situation, and help avoid a crisis before it hits.
+Yes!
+It's in our favour to continue to improve and refine.
+And there are certain measures we can take to improve the situation, and help avoid a crisis before it hits.

 One of those measures is to do a regular big picture Business Health Check.

 We recommend doing a health check at LEAST annually, if not 6-monthly or even quarterly.
 It all depends on how fast your business is growing/changing and what your own business goals are.
 Then, we recommend doing smaller reviews on a monthly basis.